 One of the most important events in modern European history has to be Britain’s EU departure, commonly referred to as Brexit.
 This event isn’t nearly as simple as it sounds and the EU and UK are still trying to agree on new rules that will establish how they go forward.
-Since this was, and still is, a very long and eventful process, let’s take a look at some of the key moments that already happened in 2020 and see what’s to come.
+The uncertainty of Brexit’s outcome has been on everybody’s mind, and a lot of people even choose to bet on it.
+Online betting has become even more popular during the pandemic, and people often do it using promotions like the Betfair pariuri.
+Since Brexit was, and still is, a very long and eventful process, let’s take a look at some of the key moments that already happened in 2020 and see what’s to come.

 The UK leaves EU

 Four years after the people of the UK took their vote, the United Kingdom officially left the European Union on 31 January.
 This is the first country to ever leave this institution so the process is a novelty for both parties.
 Of course, even though 31 January is the official date of the event, these things don’t happen instantaneously.
 Until the end of the year, The UK will be in the transition period in which the UK and EU need to work out all the issues surrounding this departure.
 The main problem lies in the EU’s Single Market which the UK won’t be a part of from January 2021.

 On 2 March, the negotiations regarding trade began in Brussels between the UK and EU.
 Both parties agree that they don’t want to implement new taxes on trading, but the issue is not that simple.
 The problem is that the UK now wants to set its own rules, independent of the EU; however, some of those rules give the UK an unfair advantage over the countries that are still in the EU.
 Since this was the time when the global pandemic began all over Europe, these talks were postponed, and since then, little progress has been made.